saweber/weather/collector/README.md

 - Keep CSV parsing standardized so it can be reused
 - Use standard lib for CSV parsing
 - Normalize the tornado, hail, wind reports to have the message data be consistent
-- No particular reason behind Samara, other than it seems to be the most popular based on internet search and GitHub stars
+- No particular reason behind sarama, other than it seems to be the most popular based on internet search and GitHub stars and does not require CGO.

 ## Shortcuts / Next Steps
 - Retry logic, improved error handling, and metrics/alerting for edge cases,